Tips to make it easy for Sympany to move with you

-Swiss health insurance premiums are not the same everywhere: there are “premium regions”.
+Swiss health insurance premiums are not the same everywhere – there are “premium regions” regulated by the government.
 If you switch premium regions when moving house (this can also occur within a canton), your premium may increase or fall.
 In this case, you’ll automatically receive a new policy from Sympany.

 That can easily happen when you move house and it’s not a problem.
 If the premium in your new place of residence is higher, we’ll invoice you for the difference.
 If it’s lower, the difference will be deducted from the next premium invoice to be issued depending on your payment terms.
 If you pay annually or every six months, your account will be credited or debited accordingly.

 Sympany advises you to remember to change the amount you pay by standing order so the payments continue without any problems.